-No matter how long you’ve used a product, it’s common to find surprising, obscure, and quite handy functionality that may have been buried under the radar — even for years.
-So, as a public service, we dug up some cool operations you can perform with the built-in Notes, Calculator, and Clock apps in iOS.
+Regardless of how familiar you are with the conventions of Apple’s iOS that controls your iPhone, there’s always something new to discover.
+It’s common to find surprising, obscure, and quite handy functionality that may have been buried under the radar.
+So, as a public service, we dug up some cool operations you can perform with the built-in Notes, Calculator, and Clock apps.

 - Launch the Notes app from your home screen.

-- With the camera open, aim it at the document you want to scan.
+- With the camera open, focus on the document you want to scan.

 - Observe that the app highlights the whole document, or part of a document, in yellow.

 - It will either automatically capture the image or you can tap the white button to start the scan.

 - From there you can adjust the margins or edit content as needed.

 - Save the document to share as an email, message, or insert into another document.

 The scanner function is pretty smart, as it can automatically pinpoint sections of your document that you may want to isolate, as opposed to only capturing the entire page — which it also does quite well.
 It also flattens the document and automatically corrects skew and distortion.
 The steps to accomplish them are similar in iOS 14 and iOS 13.